Joseph Sieber Benner: Influence

-Elvis Presley considered Benner's book, The Impersonal Life, to be one of his favorite books.
-Elvis was introduced to the book by his hairdresser-turned-guru, Larry Geller, in 1964.
+Elvis Presley considered Benner's book, The Impersonal Life, to be one of his favorite books, he was introduced to it by his hairdresser-turned-guru, Larry Geller, in 1964.
+According to biographer Albert Goldman, Benner claimed to speak as the Voice of God in the book, which was why the book had no author byline, and Elvis was attracted to the idea that God was not "some bearded old patriarch riding on a thunderhead but the Voice within", an idea which would greatly influence Elvis.

 In the last 13 years of his life, Elvis gave away hundreds of copies of the book.
-According to biographer, Jess Stearn, "He gave away spiritual books by the score.
+Biographer Jess Stearn wrote that Elvis "gave away spiritual books by the score.
 It was nothing for him to buy one hundred copies of The Impersonal Life and give them away to the first one hundred people he saw."
-According to biographer Albert Goldman, Elvis allegedly had a copy of the book with him on the night he died.
+According to Goldman, Elvis allegedly had a copy of the book with him on the night he died.

+Benner also influenced the religious leader Father Divine, who claimed to be God in the flesh.